zeyuzhou91/PhD_dissertation/RPTS/linear_bandit/README.md

+# Simulation for Bernoulli bandit

+This folder contains the simulatoin code for solving the linear bandit problem with the following algorithms: Thompson sampling (TS), particle Thompson sampling (PTS), and regenerative particle Thompson sampling (RPTS).

+## Description of files

+**main.py** contains the simulation setup.
+Model parameters can be modified in this file.

+**bandit.py** implements the main procedures in the linear bandit problem.

+**auxuliary.py** constains some auxiliary functions.

+**model.py** constains the observation model (a distribution).

+**Thompson_Sampling.py** implements the Thompson sampling algorithm as a special case of Kalman filter.

+**PTS.py** implements the particle Thompson sampling algorithm.

+**RPTS.py** implements the regenerative particle Thompson sampling algorithms, including RPTS1 and RPTS2.

+## How to use

+### 1. Open main.py and set the parameters.

+**K**: a positive integer, the dimension of the parameter space.

+**var_W**: a positive real values, the variance of the noise W.

+**T**: the time horizon (number of steps in each simulation).

+**N_simul**: the number of simulations to run, over which the average regret will be obtained.

+**alg**: a string, the name of the algorithm.
+Options: 'TS', 'PTS', 'RPTS1', 'RPTS2'.

+**Npar**: the number of particles, only applies to PTS, RPTS1, and RPTS2.

+### 2. Open bandit.py and modify the function init_true_parameter().

+theta_true is the true system paramter.
+You can make this parameter fixed or randomly generated.

+### 3. Open a terminal and run:

+python main.py

+## Simulations

+The simulation results contain two graphs, one for cumulative regret and one for running average regret.

+## Note

+For large T, or N_simul, or Npar, the simulation may take a long time.

 # Thompson sampling for linear bandits, a special case of Kalman filter

 This folder contains the simulation program of a linear bandit problem solved